rockettheme/docs/Docs/wordpress/plugins/roksprocket/lists_mode.md

 12. You can set a default title for all posts from the **Default Title** field.
 If this selection is set at **Default post Title**, then the post's given titles are used.

-13. The **Default Article Text** field allows you to set default post text for all lists in the widget.
+13. The **Default Article Text** field allows you to set default post text for all features in the widget.
 If this is not changed from its default, then the post's introductory text is used.
-You can choose to use post content, an assigned post excerpt, the default article text, or to have nothing appear at all..
+You can choose to use post content, an assigned post excerpt, the default article text, or to have nothing appear at all.

 14. The **Default Article Image** option gives you the ability to set a standard default image for posts.
 This includes: a custom image, post intro image, and post full image.
 Alternatively, you can leave this set to default and it will grab the global default post image.

-15. The **Default Article Link** gives you the ability to set a default link field from posts in this widget.
-For example, if you wish to link to the link provided in the post's **Link A** or **Link B** settings, you can do so here.
+15. The **Default Article Link** gives you the ability to set a default link field from posts in the widget.
+This can be either the default article link, a custom link that applies as the default for all items, or nothing at all.

 [lists]: assets/lists.png
 [lists_link]: layout_modes.md#lists